iholloma/crdh/_essays/v01-07-attracted-by-the-khaki.md

 respectively.
-By 1921, Bon Air also boasted 50 more acres than it did before the war.[^14] Federal funds provided for the growth and expansion of Virginia's two female reformatories, but did the war-time delinquency crisis ensure more girls were picked up in war camp cities across the state?
+By 1921, Bon Air also boasted 50 more acres than it did before the war.[^14] Federal funds provided for the growth and expansion of Virginia's two female reformatories, but did the wartime delinquency crisis ensure more girls were picked up in war camp cities across the state?

 ### War Camps and Wayward Girls